 English is the official language.
 Spanish is also widely spoken.

-Most restaurants and hotels automatically add a 10 to 15 percent service charge to the bill, otherwise a gratuity of the same amount is expected.
-At hotels, a 10 percent government tax is also usually added to the cost of your room.
+Most restaurants and hotels automatically add a 10 to 15 percent service charge to the bill, though a gratuity of the same amount is expected.
+At hotels, a 10 percent government tax is also usually added to the cost of rooms.
 Taxi drivers expect a 10 to 15 percent tip as well.

 The Cayman Islands are one of the principal financial centres in the world.
 The hub of business and banking is in George Town on Grand Cayman.
 Business dress within the financial industry is formal, but other businesses may have a more relaxed protocol.
 After hours meetings are usually fairly casual.
 Handshakes on introduction are followed by the exchange of business cards.
 General business hours are 8am to 5pm, while banks open at 9am and close at 4pm Monday to Friday.

 The international access code for the Cayman Islands is +1, in common with the US, Canada, and most of the Caribbean, followed by 345.
 International direct dialling is available.
 Hotels and restaurants with free WiFi are widely available.

 Travellers entering the Cayman Islands may bring in 200 cigarettes or 250g of tobacco, as well as one litre of alcohol duty free.

 We are looking for contributors for our Cayman Islands travel guide.
 If you are a local, a regular traveller to Cayman Islands or a travel professional with time to contribute and answer occasional forum questions, please contact us.